winder/Universal-G-Code-Sender/README.md

 Technical details:
 * JSSC for serial communication (RXTX was used up through v1.0.8)
 * JogAmp for OpenGL.
-* Utilizes One-Jar to bundle all dependencies into a single runnable .jar file.
 * Developed with NetBeans 8.0.2 or later.
-* To build a release using Netbeans open the 'Files' pane and right click build.xml, then select 'Run Target' > 'onejar-build-release'.
-A new directory named 'release' will contain the .zip file.

 Development
 -----------